rescala-lang/rescala-lang.github.io/index.md

 REScala is a reactive language which integrates concepts from event-based and functional-reactive programming into the object-oriented world.
-Rescala supports the development of reactive applications by fostering a functional and declarative style which complements the advantages of object-oriented design.
+REScala supports the development of reactive applications by fostering a functional and declarative style which complements the advantages of object-oriented design.